ENTEL-WNG/CoAPoverBP-proxy-version/README.md

 - [ ] Design question: Which Proxy should be responsible for token and MID preservation?
 - [ ] Test again, if aiocoaps own proxy library can be utilized

+## AUTHORS:

+## FUNDING:
+This research was funded in part by the Spanish MCIU/AEI/10.13039/501100011033/ FEDER/UE through project PID2023-146378NB-I00, and by Secretaria d'Universitats i Recerca del departament d'Empresa i Coneixement de la Generalitat de Catalunya with the grant number 2021 SGR 00330